Scores head to closed Main Street for open businesses

-The second installment of the Survive Then Thrive Task Force’s “opening Main Street by closing” took place on July 25 in Oneonta.
+The second installment of the Survive Then Thrive Task Force’s “opening Main Street by closing” took place Saturday, July 25, in Oneonta.

 Common Council member and Oneonta businessman Mark Drnek, D-Eighth Ward, said the Saturday series grew from a subcommittee of the city’s Survive Then Thrive Task Force, created in response to the pandemic caused by COVID-19.
-The Main Street closures, specifically, he noted, were developed by the Public Spaces Committee, which he chairs with owner of A&D Taxi, Al Rubin.
+The Main Street closures, specifically, he said, were developed by the Public Spaces Committee, which he chairs with Al Rubin, owner of A&D Taxi.

 “Because of the nature of what the city can do in terms of promoting local businesses, there were restrictions,” Drnek said.
 “So, as a consequence, Al Rubin used his wife’s LLC, Mission on Main, as a conduit to gain generous sponsorships.

-“(The result) is a partnership between government and business,” he continued, “and people are really starting to understand what this is all about.”
+“(The result) is a partnership between government and business,” he said, “and people are really starting to understand what this is all about.”

-The July 18 closed Main Street drew roughly 1,000, Drnek noted.
-Midday on July 25, he estimated about 150 on Main Street.
+The July 18 event on Main Street drew about 1,000 people, Drnek said.
+Midday on July 25, he estimated about 150 people on Main Street.

 Business owners have praised the initiative’s results, Drnek said.

-“A lot of businesses either broke even (after the first Saturday) or did even better than expected and a couple exceeded (expectations),” he said, “and did two or three or four times better.”
+“A lot of businesses either broke even (after the first Saturday) or did even better than expected and a couple exceeded (expectations) and did two or three or four times better,” he said.

 Theresa Cyzeski, owner of Theresa’s Emporium at 155 Main St., extolled the effort’s impact on sales and socialization.